Twin-2/city-explorer-api/README.md

 7-22-2021 8:00pm - Added routes for  live weather updates and a movie list from third party API's.

-7-23/2021 6:00pm - Added a server side cache to store searches and increase front end user speed.
+7-23-2021 6:00pm - Added a server side cache to store searches and increase front end user speed.

+7-25-2021 6:00pm - Cleaned up code with modularizing the functions and end routes.
+No new routes added.

 ## Credit and Collaborations
 Thank you to the Code Fellows TA's for helping me trouble shoot!